bookless/bookless-book/intro.md

 ### Local plain text files

 Plain text files are kings.
 Of course they are!
 Not every computers come with a pre-installed expensive Microsoft Word.
 But I assure you, every single one can edit a plain text file!
-So these chapters are, not very surprisingly, just plain text files on your computer.
+So Bookless book's chapters are, not very surprisingly, just plain text files on your computer.

 ### Nice by default